Add garlic to everything you eat

 Sprinkle scallions over your salad

-A diet high in onions may reduce the risk of prostate cancer 50 percent.
+A diet high in onions may reduce the risk of prostate cancer by 50 percent.
 But the effects are strongest when they’re eaten raw or lightly cooked.
 So try scallions, Vidalia onions, shallots, or chives for a milder taste.
+Here are some myths about prostate cancer that you should know the truth about.